File Migration

 Whether you are moving a handful of project folders or an entire archive spanning years of work, understanding the principles of file migration helps you protect your data and maintain productivity throughout the transition.

-How File Migration Works
+How File Migration works in practice

 File migration typically follows a series of deliberate phases.
 First, you audit your existing files to understand the scope of what needs to move—how many files, their total size, folder depth, and any special file types that require careful handling.
 Next, you plan the destination structure, deciding whether to replicate the existing hierarchy or reorganize files into a new layout.